Phoenix STS Logo

 What compartment drills should prove

-A compartment fire evacuation drill in a healthcare setting should test decision-making, communication, staff roles and the practical movement of people to a place of relative safety.
+In a healthcare setting, a compartment fire evacuation drill should test decision-making, communication and staff roles.
+It should also test the practical movement of people to a place of relative safety.
 It should not be presented as proof that every resident can be fully evacuated from the building in a fixed number of minutes.
-In nursing homes and designated centres, the more defensible approach is usually progressive horizontal evacuation, supported by compartmentation, staff training, realistic staffing assumptions and suitable evacuation equipment.
+In nursing homes and designated centres, the more defensible approach is usually progressive horizontal evacuation.
+That approach relies on compartmentation, staff training, realistic staffing assumptions and suitable evacuation equipment.

 Phoenix STS designs drills around the actual layout of the centre.
-We look at fire compartments, cross-corridor doors, resident dependency, night staffing, alarm strategy, available equipment and the route from bedroom to refuge or adjoining compartment.
-The drill should answer practical questions: who investigates the alarm, who calls the fire service, who starts evacuation, who records residents moved, how are visitors managed, and how does the person in charge maintain oversight?
+We look at fire compartments, cross-corridor doors, resident dependency and night staffing.
+We also look at alarm strategy, available equipment and the route from bedroom to refuge or adjoining compartment.
+The drill should answer practical questions.
+Who investigates the alarm?
+Who calls the fire service?
+Who starts evacuation?
+Who records residents moved?
+How are visitors managed?
+How does the person in charge maintain oversight?

 Resident safety and realistic practice

 Practice must not create unnecessary risk.
-Staff should not be used as practice patients for hazardous movements, and residents should not be placed into unsafe simulated evacuations to prove a point.
+Staff should not be used as practice patients for hazardous movements.
+Residents should not be placed into unsafe simulated evacuations to prove a point.
 Where physical movement needs to be practised, suitable training aids, rescue manikins or controlled demonstrations can be used.
 The purpose is to test staff competence and the system, not to expose people to avoidable manual handling or falls risk.

 What should be checked after the drill

 The most useful learning often comes after the physical exercise.
-Phoenix STS reviews whether staff recognised the correct compartment, whether the alarm response was understood, whether doors were kept closed, whether communication reached the person in charge, and whether evacuation equipment was accessible.
-We also look at whether staff naturally moved towards unsafe shortcuts, whether residents would have been exposed to smoke, and whether the procedure matched the building layout.
+Phoenix STS reviews five things.
+Did staff recognise the correct compartment?
+Was the alarm response understood?
+Were doors kept closed?
+Did communication reach the person in charge?
+Was evacuation equipment accessible?
+We also check whether staff drifted towards unsafe shortcuts.
+Would residents have been exposed to smoke?
+Did the procedure match the building layout?

 Tabletop and physical drill balance

 Phoenix STS can help providers build a drill programme over the year so that scenarios vary by compartment, staffing level and resident need.
 This avoids repeating the same simple exercise and calling it evidence.
-A good programme should show that the centre is learning, that actions are closed and that staff are becoming more confident in the procedures they may need to use under pressure.
+A good programme shows three things.
+The centre is learning.
+Actions are closed.
+Staff are growing more confident in the procedures they may need under pressure.

 Using drill findings properly

 A compartment drill should lead to practical decisions, not just a pass or fail note.
-If staff lose time because an evacuation aid is stored too far away, a bedroom is difficult to access, a smoke door does not close cleanly, or communication between zones is unclear, the action should address that control.
+Staff may lose time for simple reasons.
+Perhaps an evacuation aid is stored too far away, a bedroom is hard to access, a smoke door does not close cleanly, or communication between zones is unclear.
+In each case, the action should fix that arrangement.
 It is not enough to tell staff to move faster.
 The safer response is to improve the arrangement that caused the delay.

 The review should also separate matters that can be corrected immediately from issues that need management approval, maintenance input or capital works.
 A missing key, poor signage or cluttered equipment store may be corrected quickly.
-A weak compartment line, repeated alarm confusion or inadequate night staffing profile needs a more formal action plan, clear ownership and a realistic date for completion.
+A weak compartment line, repeated alarm confusion or an inadequate night staffing profile needs more.
+Those issues call for a formal action plan, clear ownership and a realistic completion date.

 Evidence that should be kept

-Where a drill shows that a resident group would need more assistance than expected, the result should be reflected in evacuation planning, PEEPs where relevant, staff training and equipment provision.
-The fire risk assessment and evacuation plan drawings should also be checked so that written documents still match the way staff are expected to respond in the building.
+A drill may show that a resident group needs more assistance than expected.
+That result should feed into evacuation planning, personal emergency evacuation plans (PEEPs) where relevant, staff training and equipment provision.
+Also check the fire risk assessment and the evacuation plan drawings.
+The written documents must still match the way staff are expected to respond in the building.

 Night staffing and dependency changes

 Drill findings should be checked against the staffing profile that actually applies when risk is highest.
 A daytime drill may show good technique, but it cannot by itself prove that the same compartment can be managed safely at night.
-Providers should consider the largest compartment, the most dependent residents, the likely alarm sequence, the distance to receiving compartments and the number of staff available before concluding that the evacuation strategy is workable.
+Before concluding that the evacuation strategy is workable, providers should consider the largest compartment and the most dependent residents.
+They should also consider the likely alarm sequence, the distance to receiving compartments and the number of staff available.

 Resident dependency also changes over time.
 A compartment that was manageable six months ago may become much more difficult after admissions, illness, bariatric care needs or increased cognitive impairment.
 For that reason, drill learning should feed back into dependency reviews, PEEPs, equipment checks and staff allocation.
 The aim is to keep the evacuation plan realistic as the service changes.